sussol/authentication-utilities/README.md

 ```

 ### hashPassword(password)
-Encodes a given password using sha256, producing a non-reversible hash
+Encodes a given password using sha256 and optional salt, producing a non-reversible hash

 ```
 import { hashPassword } from 'authentication-utilities';